mpinese/r-tvd/README.md

 # R tvd Package #

-A package to implement Total Variation Denoising in R.  For basic information on the technique, see the [Wikipedia article for TVD](http://en.wikipedia.org/wiki/Total_variation_denoising).
+A package to implement Total Variation Denoising in R.  For basic information on the technique, see the Wikipedia article [Total Variation Denoising](http://en.wikipedia.org/wiki/Total_variation_denoising).

 ## Installation ##